CORE-T: COherent REtrieval of Tables for Text-to-SQL: Methodology

 \subsubsection{Table Selection}

-DR optimizes query--table relevance but ignores interactions among tables.
-To obtain a smaller, joinable subset while preserving high recall, we use a single LLM call instructed to act as a \emph{SQL schema analyst} that follows a human-reasoning workflow to jointly reason over the query, candidate tables, and cached pairwise compatibility evidence.
-Our prompt is \emph{few-shot} (one synthetic example to illustrate the expected input structure and output).
-The full details and prompt are in Appendix~\ref{app:table-selection} (cf.\ \S\ref{lst:prompt-selection}).
+DR optimizes query--table relevance but ignores table--table interactions.
+To obtain a smaller, joinable subset while preserving high recall, we use a single LLM call prompted as a \emph{SQL schema analyst} that follows a human-reasoning workflow to jointly reason over the query, candidate tables, and cached compatibility evidence.
+The prompt is \emph{few-shot}, with one synthetic example illustrating the expected input and output format.
+Full details are in Appendix~\ref{app:table-selection} (cf.\ \S\ref{lst:prompt-selection}).

-\paragraph{LLM input and output.} Given the top-$K$ set $T_K(q)=\{t^{(1)},\dots,t^{(K)}\}$, we provide: (i) the query $q$; (ii) an indexed list of the $K$ candidate tables (name, 5-row Markdown snapshot, generated purpose); and (iii) compatibility evidence for pairs with $\mathrm{CS}(t_i,t_j)>0$ (reporting \texttt{overall\_compatibility} and \texttt{best\_join\_columns}; omitted pairs are treated as having no join edge).
-The LLM forms connected groups and selects one recall-oriented group, which we parse from JSON as $T_{K'}(q)\subseteq T_K(q)$.
-This subset is typically smaller and more coherent than $T_K(q)$, but remains recall-oriented due to conservative pruning instructions.
-However, the LLM may still over-prune highly compatible tables; we address this with a compatibility-driven adjustment step that restores strongly compatible but ignored tables from the original top-$K$ set.
+\paragraph{LLM input and output.} Given $T_K(q)=\{t^{(1)},\dots,t^{(K)}\}$, we provide: (i) the query $q$; (ii) an indexed list of the $K$ candidate tables (name, 5-row Markdown snapshot, generated purpose); and (iii) compatibility evidence for pairs with $\mathrm{CS}(t_i,t_j)>0$, including \texttt{overall\_compatibility} score and \texttt{best\_join\_columns}.
+Pairs not listed are treated as having no join edge.
+The LLM forms connected groups and selects one, parsed from JSON as $T_{K'}(q)\subseteq T_K(q)$.
+This subset is typically smaller and more coherent due to conservative pruning instructions, but may over-prune compatible tables.
+We address this with the compatibility-driven adjustment step that restores strongly compatible ignored tables from the original top-$K$ set.